codeguy/php-the-right-way/_posts/06-02-01-Basic-Concept.md

 class MysqlAdapter {}
 {% endhighlight %}

-Here we have a `Database` class that requires an adapter to speak to the database.
-We instantiate the adapter in the constructor and create a hard dependency.
 This code can be refactored to use Dependency Injection and therefore loosen the dependency.

 {% highlight php %}
 <?php